 2.1 AltLab members share the collective’s resources (such as tools and equipment), are given preferential treatment on its events, and have access to the collective’s workspace on the scheduled days and times.
 At the beginning this will happen only once or twice a week, but eventually AltLab will have its own space and provide full time access to all members.

-2.2 As of April 2009, AltLab’s membership fee is 10€/month, due one month in advance and paid on the last day of each month (for example: May’s fee should be paid by April 30th).
-The member dues should be paid directly to AZ by wire transfer.
-AZ will be in charge of settling AltLab’s bills, acquire equipment, and keep AltLab’s accounting in order.
+2.2 As of October 2013, AltLab’s membership fee is 10€/month, due one month in advance and paid on the last day of each month (for example: May’s fee should be paid by April 30th).
+Payment instructions are as given above.

 2.3 Everyone is welcome to come to one of AltLab’s weekly work sessions in order to get to know us and learn more about the collective.
 Those who wish to attend the lab sessions and work with us on a frequent basis must become AltLab members.